ClojureBridge/curriculum/outline/setup_osx.md

 ![Testing Light Table - running in the instarepl](img/os_x/testing-step4.png)

 If that worked, great!
-Close Light Table.
+Close Light Table. `sample.app=> Bye for now!`

 We only have one more thing to test, Heroku.

 Go back to your terminal.
 You should still be in the `clojure-sample` directory.